The Soldier and the State

 The Soldier and the State: The Theory and Politics of Civil-Military Relations is a 1957 book written by political scientist Samuel P. Huntington.
 In the book, Huntington advances the theory of objective civilian control, according to which the optimal means of asserting control over the armed forces is to professionalize them.
 This is in contrast to subjective control, which involves placing legal and institutional restrictions on the military's autonomy.
-Edward M. Coffman has written that "[a]nyone seriously interested in American military history has to come to terms with Samuel P. Huntington's The Soldier and the State."
+Edward M. Coffman has written that "[a]nyone seriously interested in American military history has to come to terms with Samuel P. Huntington's The Soldier and the State.

-Outline Summary
+Outline

-Part I: “Military Institutions and the State: Theoretical and Historical Perspectives”
+Part I: "Military Institutions and the State: Theoretical and Historical Perspectives"

 In the first chapter titled "Officership as a Profession", Huntington immediately states his thesis of the book.
 The purpose is to describe how the "modern officer corps is a professional body and the modern officer a professional man."
 Additionally, "Officership as a Profession", Huntington defines qualities of a profession and argues that the officer corps conforms to this definition.
 The qualities of a profession are (1) Expertise, (2) Responsibility, and (3) Corporateness.
 Specifically, the officer corps display specialized knowledge in the management of violence, maintains a monopoly on education and advancement in their field, and have an overarching responsibility to the society they serve and thus do not 'compete' in the open market.
 The military profession requires comprehensive study and training, and thus expertise, of an intellectual set of skills: organizing of forces, planning of activities, and executing and directing activities.
 The military expertise, the management of violence, includes the science of war and combat as well as organizational and administrative skills.
 The specializations of the military profession expands far and wide since there are engineers, pilots, mechanics, ordinance experts, and more.